Suge Knight claims his ex-wife and former Death Row bodyguard killed Tupac

 The affidavit was taken by former LAPD detective Russell Poole, now deceased.
 In 2015, Poole told Vice that he believed Sharitha and Wright Jr. were indeed behind the murder as part of a coup of Death Row Records.
 “Suge wasn’t divorced yet and if he died in that hit, she’d get most of everything,” said Poole.
 “So she went to Wright Jr., who was in charge of Death Row and ran it while Suge was in prison.”

-Wright Jr. has faced accusations about his involvement in Tupac’s murder for years, and is quick to point out that many who levy such accusations end up dead.
+Wright Jr. has faced accusations about his involvement in Tupac’s murder for years, and is quick to point out that many who throw around such accusations end up dead.
 “I believe in karma,” he said.
 “All these people are dropping dead.
 I keep telling people God don’t like ugly.
 I hope people learn a lesson from this.”
 In addition to Poole, Tupac’s former bodyguards Michael Moore and Frank Alexander have also died, and White Jr. thinks Tupac’s Assassination director Bond is next.
 “I ain’t predicting no death on anybody, but they better get their selves right,” White Jr. warned.
 “They better stop with all this bullcrap they’ve been promoting, because they’re all dying like flies around here.”

 Conspiracy theorists might not be mollified by Knight’s statements or Tupac Assassination.
 Tupac was struck with four bullets while standing out of a sunroof in Las Vegas; 14 bullets were fired, and only a fragment hit Knight.
 Those are some crappy assassins if Knight was their true target.
 In fact, Knight himself has been accused of orchestrating Tupac’s death; theorists who follow that line of thinking likely aren’t going to take too seriously an affidavit from the lawyer of someone they already think is a murderer.